-- 11.3 This Schedule sets out the requirements the Applicant must meet in carrying out the construction of the authorised project.
-The objective of these requirements is self-explanatory. - 11.4 The requirements cover the following issues:- - Time limits (Requirement 1) - Stages of the development and design approval (Requirements 2 4) - Highways access (Requirement 5) - Construction Environmental Management Plan (Requirement 6) - Construction Traffic Management Plan (Requirement 7) - Flood warning and Ground Gas Monitoring Regime (Requirement 8) - Ecology (Requirement 9) - Archaeology (Requirement 10) - Decommissioning (Requirement 11). - 11.5 The changes to the requirements in the second draft DCO are as follows: - i.
-Requirement 2 has been amended to clarify that the alternatives which are included within the order are crystallised at the time of the approval of details of phase 1.
-In addition sub-paragraph (2) has been added to identify the manner by which it is intended that the external treatment of the conveyor will be determined, i.e. in conjunction with RCBC, within the constraints of the parameters and the envelope which apply. - ii.
+- 12.3 This Schedule sets out the requirements the Applicant must meet in carrying out the construction of the authorised project.
+The objective of these requirements is self-explanatory. - 12.4 The requirements cover the following issues:- - Time limits (Requirement 1) - Stages of the development and design approval (Requirements 2 4) - Highways access (Requirement 5) - Construction Environmental Management Plan (Requirement 6) - Construction Traffic Management Plan (Requirement 7) - Flood warning and Ground Gas Monitoring Regime (Requirement 8) - Ecology (Requirement 9) - Archaeology (Requirement 10) - Decommissioning (Requirement 11). - The changes to the requirements in the thirdsecond draft DCO submitted for Deadline 4 (Document 4.1C) are as follows: - Requirement 2 has been amended to delete reference to a design competition following discussions with RCBC and progress made with RCBC in the formulation of a brief and towards the appointment of a suitable architect. clarify that the alternatives which are included within the order are crystallised at the time of the approval of details of phase 1.
+In addition subparagraph (2) has been added to identify the manner by which it is intended that the external treatment of the conveyor will be determined, i.e. in conjunction with RCBC, within the constraints of the parameters and the envelope which apply. - Minor wording amendments in response to the Examining Authority's Second questions.
 Requirement 3 has been amended to add reference to the extended quay which had previously been incorrectly omitted.
-An additional subparagraph (3) has been added to provide for a reassessment of baseline conditions in relation to the quay and dredge area in the event that phase 2 does not commence within 6 years of the completion of phase 1, consistent with paragraph 9.
-(3) of the DML in Schedule 5. - iii.
-Requirement 4 has been amended in light of the expanded wording in Article 37.
+An additional sub-paragraph (3) has been added to provide for a reassessment of baseline conditions in relation to the quay and dredge area in the event that phase 2 does not commence within 6 years of the completion of phase 1, consistent with paragraph 9.
+(3) of the DML in Schedule 5. - iii Requirement 9 has been amended to reflect wording agreed between the Applicant, the MMO and Natural England. - iii Requirement 4 has been amended in light of the expanded wording in Article 37.

-- iv.
-Requirement 6 has been amended to refer to the outline CEMP and the governance tracker, arising from the Examining Authority's First Questions. - v.
-Requirement 8 relating to flood warning has been augmented and an additional provision relating to the monitoring of grounds gas monitoring has been added.
+- iv Requirement 6 has been amended to refer to the outline CEMP and the governance tracker, arising from the Examining Authority's First Questions. - v Requirement 8 relating to flood warning has been augmented and an additional provision relating to the monitoring of grounds gas monitoring has been added.
 This arises from the Examining Authority's First Questions.
-The paragraph it replaces has proved not to be needed. - vi.
-Requirement 9 has been amended to refer to the outline ecological management plan and the governance tracker which will ensure the mitigation referred to by Natural England in its representations will be delivered.
+The paragraph it replaces has proved not to be needed. - vi Requirement 9 has been amended to refer to the outline ecological management plan and the governance tracker which will ensure the mitigation referred to by Natural England in its representations will be delivered.